lordsaviorjesus/Processing_GUI/README.md

 -

 ## Contact
-For pressing issues, email ajsoto@calpoly.edu with the subject, "PROCESSING GUI".
+For pressing issues, email ajsoto@calpoly.edu with the subject line, "PROCESSING GUI".